 Health and social care services and their partners working to address the challenge of an ageing population and rising demands on public services, falls among older people are a major and growing concern.

 Analysis of data and evidence has shown that with increasing age comes an increased risk of episodic emergency hospital admission.
 People aged 75 years and over in Scotland are 7 times more likely to experience an unplanned admission per 1,000 of the population compared to those aged between 16-24, and those aged 80 years and over have accounted for almost all of the increase in emergency bed days between 1981 and 2001 in Scotland.

 The Frailty and Falls in the Community workstream will initially focus on improving the identification of people living in the community at risk of frailty or falls.
 This workstream also supports Health and Social Care Partnerships to test and evaluate new pathways of care that help people at risk of frailty or falls to live healthier lives in the community that would otherwise have been spent in hospital.

-Currently working with Health and Social Care Partnerships in Argyle and Bute, Fife, Glasgow City, North Lanarkshire and South Lanarkshire.
-Other Health and Social Care Partnerships can benefit from the learning by following @LWiC_QI on Twitter, visiting the Living Well in Communities community of practice website and taking part in national learning events.
+Currently working with Health and Social Care Partnerships in Argyll and Bute, Fife, Glasgow City, North Lanarkshire and South Lanarkshire.
+Other Health and Social Care Partnerships can benefit from the learning by following @LWiC_QI on Twitter, visiting the Living Well in Communities blog and taking part in national learning events.